 - No giving any personal information (name/address/phone) to strangers

 - No secret passwords

 Our last rule was a safety one.
 I told my two older children that they had to use the password I gave them for any accounts they signed up.
-I promised I would not read personal messages or spy on them but, “God forbid you don’t follow the first few rules and you just disappear one day, I will want instant access to all of your activities on-line.”
-Never in a million years did I imagine this rule would someday end up becoming the key to unlocking the mystery of why my son took his own life.
+I promised I would not read personal messages or spy on them but, “God forbid you don’t follow the first few rules, and you just disappear one day, I will want instant access to all of your activities on-line.”
+Never in a million years did I imagine this rule would someday end up becoming the key to unlocking the mystery of why my son took his life.

 When the 8th grade school year started up again, Ryan approached his new girlfriend in person.
 I’m sure he was never prepared to handle what happened next.
-In front of her friends she told him he was just a loser and that she did not want anything to do with him.
+In front of her friends, she told him he was just a loser and that she did not want anything to do with him.
 She said she was only joking around with him on-line.
-He found out that her friends and her thought it would be funny to make him think she liked him and to get him to share a lot of personal, embarrassing stuff.
-She then copied and pasted there private IM exchanges into ones with her friends.
+He found out that she and her friends thought it would be funny to make him believe she liked him and to get him to share a lot of personal, embarrassing stuff.
+She then copied and pasted their private IM exchanges into ones with her friends.
 They all had a good laugh at Ryan’s expense.

 Now certainly our son was not the first boy in history to be bullied and have his heart crushed by rejection.
 But when I discovered a folder filled with IM exchanges throughout the summer and further interviewed his classmates, I realized that technology was being utilized as weapons far more effective and reaching than the simple ones we had as kids.
 Passing handwritten notes or a "slam" book has since been replaced with on-line tools such as IM, websites, blogs, social media, anonymous posting applications, smartphones, etc. The list keeps growing with the invention of every new gadget and application.